waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Impact / Considerations

 Moving forward I will need to ensure that I meet all possible end-users specific needs, that my site appeals to gym goers, and that it works on the kind of devices they will be using.
-To do thsi I will need to get in contact with my end-user to learn as much about how I will need to design the website, using appropriate language and colours.
+To do this I will need to get in contact with my end-user to learn as much about how I will need to design the website, using appropriate language and colours.

 ---